Data-Integrity-Group/Wip/README.md

 ## 2025-04

-- exztend this month's Palns
+- extend this month's Plans
   - ...
 - reTest PythonInstalled
   - use PoeT - expanding for EdD uses too